-An impaired skin barrier can often be attributed to over-exfoliation (eg. peeling or modalities like microdermabrasion) combined with poor quality products containing barrier impairing ingredients such as mineral oil, disodium EDTA, phenoxyethanol and plenty more, and can even be linked to internal imbalances related to smoking, alcohol, lack of hydration and poor nutrition.
+An impaired skin barrier can often be attributed to over-exfoliation (eg. peeling or modalities like microdermabrasion) combined with poor quality products containing barrier impairing ingredients, and can even be linked to internal imbalances related to smoking, alcohol, lack of hydration and poor nutrition.

 For this reason, dry/flaky skin is NOT a queue to exfoliate or peel.
 It’s a queue to seek professional help.

-We understand the instant gratification you’ll get from flawless looking skin for a few days (if that), but it does not ‘treat’ the concern.
+We understand the instant gratification you may get from flawless looking skin for a few days (if that) by pursuing peels and micros, but it does not ‘treat’ the concern.
 If anything, you’re highly likely to makes things worse.

-Seeing a skin expert is detrimental if you would like to ‘treat’ the concern rather than just suppress and hide it.
+Seeing a skin expert is detrimental if you would like to ‘treat’ the concern rather than just suppress or hide it.